This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 How strenuous?

-This is a walking tour: it is essential for participants to be in good physical condition and to be used to walking in countryside with hills.
-No walk is more than 6 miles or 3 hours.
+This is a walking tour, graded ‘moderate’.
+It is essential for participants to have appropriate walking footwear, be in good physical condition and to be used to country walking with uphill and downhill content.
+There are a few moderately steep climbs, but no walk is more than 6 miles or 3 hours.
 There is not always the opportunity to return to the hotel to freshen up before every concert or dinner.
 We have tried to limit driving time, but by necessity there are a few long drives.
 Average distance by coach per day: 67 miles.

 Are you fit enough to join the tour?